TEGTO/SEM2-OOP-Lab-1--2023-/README.md

 ### About the project:
  All diagrams in folder **1a** are made for the before (pre-refactoring) version of the project.

- The documentation in the **main** folder is made for after (refactoring) version of the project.
+ The documentation in the **main** folder is made for the after (refactoring) version of the project.
 Made by Doxygen.

  The glossary located in the **main** folder.
 This is pdf document in Ukrainian that describes all terms that used in the diagrams.